Virginia Court Records

 - The date of the record

-- Identifying features such as sex, colour of eyes and hair, height, complexion, etc
+- Identifying features such as sex, color of eyes and hair, height, complexion, etc

 - Date of birth and residential address